reivax-boucoi/Freecad/split-flap_counter/Readme.md

 The hardware was designed using Freecad 0.9 for the mechanical part.
 It uses multimaterial printing for the digit flaps, and regular PLA prints for the rest.
 The 2 wheels consist of mirrored parts facing each other, the assembly providing overall support of the drums.
 The base structure was inspired by [Thomas H 3D](https://www.printables.com/model/69603-split-flap-counter-fully-printable) project, his being a single digit purely manual version.
 The flaps were customized for multi-material printing by [0Celta](https://www.printables.com/model/133058-multi-material-flaps-for-split-flap-counter).

-2 stepper motors are used: 28BYJ-48, which are dirt cheap and run of 5V directly.
-They have a resolution of 2048 steps per turn (in full step mode) and are driven at ~5RPM, i.e. ~12s to complete a revolution.
-Sliding lever microswitches provide zeroing on each wheel.
+A ready made printable of the structure can be found [here](/Mechanical/3mF_exports_toPrint/full_plate.3mF).

-The printable parts are located in *"split-flap_counter/Mechanical/3mF_exports_toPrint"* :
+The individual printable parts are located in [/Mechanical/3mF_exports_toPrint/](/Mechanical/3mF_exports_toPrint/):
 - 2x **Drum**
 - 2x **Drum_end**
 - 2x **Frame** (1 normal, 1 mirrored)